isar/hive/docs/create_adapter_manually.md

 The `read()` method is called when your object has to be read from the disk.
 Use the `BinaryReader` to read all properties of your object.
 In the above sample it is only an `int` containing `millisecondsSinceEpoch`.<br>
 The `write()` method is the same just for writing the object to the disk.

-**Important:** Make sure, you read properties in the same order you have written them before.
+!> Make sure, you read properties in the same order you have written them before.